Code-Institute-Submissions/trigg4tables/README.md

 ### Acknowledgements

-  * Many thanks to ***all*** on Slack especially John Long, Sean Murphy, John Lynch, Anthony O’Brien, Simen Daehlin and Anna Greaves and my mentor Ali Ashik for guiding me through JavaScript and Jasmine.
+  * Many thanks to my mentor Ali Ashik and ***all*** on Slack especially John Long, Sean Murphy, John Lynch, Anthony O’Brien, Simen Daehlin and Anna Greaves, for guiding me through JavaScript and Jasmine.

   * A special thanks to Jack for all his advice, enthusiasm and of course his voiceover.